 So, what is a viable alternative?

 The answer is liposuction.
-Liposuction is a proven surgical body contouring procedure to permanently remove fat on the arms and armpits.
+Liposuction is a proven surgical body contouring procedure to remove fat on the arms and armpits permanently.

 Dr Ivan Puah, medical director at Amaris B. Clinic and Chairman of Lipo Peer Review Committee Singapore, has over 15 years of experience performing surgical fat removal and accessory breast removal surgery.

-“Patients who are bothered with excess fat on the arms are extremely concerned about the presence of loose skin.
-I have devised the MDC-Lipo Sculpt® technique, a tailored liposuction and skin tightening approach to achieve two objectives during the procedure.
-Firstly, it efficiently removes excess fat tissues, further sculpts the arms, and secondly, to stimulate collagen production for firmer skin,” explains Dr Puah.
+“Patients bothered with excess fat on the arms are extremely concerned about the presence of loose skin.
+I have devised the MDC-Lipo Sculpt® technique, a tailored liposuction, and skin tightening approach to achieve two objectives during the procedure.
+Firstly, it efficiently removes excess fat tissues, further sculpts the arms, and secondly, stimulates collagen production for firmer skin,” explains Dr Puah.
 The aim is to debulk the fat to achieve more toned and sculpted arms, where patients no longer need to hide in baggy clothes.

 “Patients who come in to consult for armpit fat are sometimes surprised to learn that their issues are combinations of both fat and accessory breast.
 This group of patients will require not just liposuction to remove the fat but also surgical excision of the axillary breast tissue.
 Armpit fat is tough and generally does not respond to non-surgical methods or exercise.
 You may be doing a lot of workouts to target the problematic areas.
 These will benefit the chest muscles but will not solve the issue of armpit fat or axillary breast.
 Surgical treatment is still the proven and permanent solution to this,” says Dr Puah.
 A detailed consultation and assessment are required to ascertain whether the individual will require liposuction or liposuction with axillary breast removal.

 It is critical to find reliable, skilled and liposuction doctors accredited by the Ministry of Health Singapore before scheduling an appointment for liposuction in Singapore.
-Dr Ivan Puah is accredited to perform surgical body sculpting procedures like SmartLipo and VASER Lipo.
+Dr Ivan Puah is accredited to perform surgical body sculpting procedures like Laserlipolysis (Laser Liposuction) and Vaser Liposuction.

 Not one to sit on his laurel, this liposuction and gland removal doctor has trotted the globe to sharpen his body sculpting skills.
-Dr Ivan Puah has received his VASER Fundamental and Advanced Body Sculpting training in Colorado and Argentina, as well as laser lipolysis training in Italy and dedicated surgical training in gynecomastia surgery in San Francisco.
+Dr Ivan Puah has received his Vaser liposuction training in Colorado and Argentina, laser lipolysis training in Italy and dedicated surgical training in gynecomastia surgery in San Francisco.